Catholic Church in North Korea: History

 The Korean Catholic Association (the state-run church) was set up on 30 June 1988.
 Samuel Chang Jae-on has been its president since its establishment.
 The association published a catechism and a prayer book in 1991.

+The Changchung Cathedral was built in Pyongyang by the North Korean government in 1988 and is operated by the Korean Catholic Association.
+It has no priests and no bishop, but Mass is celebrated there on major feasts by South Korean priests, following a 2015 agreement between the Korean Catholic Association and the Catholic Bishops' Conference of Korea.

-Kim Jong-il invited Pope John Paul II to Pyongyang after the 2000 inter-Korean summit, but the visit failed to materialize.
-A similar invitation to Pope Francis was made by Kim Jong-un following a series of inter-Korean summits in 2018.
+Kim Jong Il invited Pope John Paul II to Pyongyang after the 2000 inter-Korean summit, but the visit failed to materialize.
+A similar invitation to Pope Francis was made by Kim Jong Un following a series of inter-Korean summits in 2018.
 In 2022, Pope Francis expressed interest in visiting North Korea, if invited by the North Korean government.

 Caritas Internationalis has operated in North Korea, running hospitals and other humanitarian projects.
 "Proselytism" is strictly forbidden, with customs seizing religious texts upon entry.

 An invitation for the KCA to attend a Papal Mass in Seoul on 18 August 2014, during a 4-day visit to South Korea by Pope Francis, was declined by the association.

 In 2016, the KCA released a fiery communique concerning then-South Korean President Park Geun-Hye, denouncing her and her "satanic hordes" of supporters, saying Catholics were united with their fellow DPRK citizens in opposing her leadership.